The days of being limited to your office or cubicle are over. Working from home tips are great to learn how to improve remote work.

-The best approach is to start with a calendar and add each piece of work with their due date.
-These tasks or projects can be broken down into milestones to help you organize how you’re going to get your work done.
+The best approach is to start with a calendar and add each piece of work with its due date.
+These tasks or projects can be broken down into milestones to help you organize how you're going to get your work done.

 After that, you will be able to see the items on your calendar in a 2-3 minute review instead of being confused for 30 minutes.